Escape, relax and learn to play

 All levels of ability welcome, from absolute beginners to experienced players.
 Lessons adapted to your ability and your aims with teaching conducted in the morning leaving your afternoons free.

 Truly custom make your own kora experience; either immerse yourself in an intensive kora retreat or take the laid back approach with a gentle introductory holiday.

 Simple, comfortable and clean with Double, Twin or Family rooms available

 Non-kora playing guests are very welcome and can be accommodated for 120€ per week if sharing a room.

-We also have our lovely new eco-lodge – tucked away in its own private garden, close to the observation tower and wildlife pond.
+We also have two lovely new eco-lodges – each tucked away in its own private garden.
+One is close to the observation tower and wildlife pond.

 Breakfast – fruit, bread, spreads and porridge are regular fare, with the majority of the fruit grown on our land.

 Lunch – a variety of traditional Senegalese dishes cooked on site by our lovely cook, Jida.
 Eaten communally, no menu.
+Mostly fish and rice, very occasionally chicken if the seaid rough and there’s been no fishing!
 Vegetarian option if required.

 Dinner – a light meal often pasta, salad or if you’re lucky homemade chips